RichuSuresh/Chess/README.md

 # Chess
-Simple chess program that allows players to play against an AI (using minmax and alpha beta pruning)
+Simple chess program that allows Player vs Player, and Player vs AI (using minmax and alpha beta pruning)